ObjectiveTester/wisard/README.md

 Wisard can set and verify input elements, verify and click links and anchors, and verify image elements.

-By correctly setting the 'driver' settings in the 'Settings' window, Wisard can open and record scripts in 'Firefox', 'Chrome', 'Internet Explorer', 'Edge' and 'Safari' - download the correct drivers from http://docs.seleniumhq.org/download/
+Wisard can open and record scripts in 'Firefox', 'Chrome', 'Internet Explorer', 'Edge' and 'Safari', drivers are auto-downloaded by Selenium Manager, or can be manually overridden by setting the 'driver' path setting in the 'Settings' window, and  downloading the correct drivers for your OS.

 Screenshots and more can be found here : http://objectivetester.github.io/wisard